javers/javers.github.io/documentation/configuration/index.md

 # Configuration

-None of us like to configure tools but don't worry — JaVers knows it and does the hard work to minimize the configuration efforts on your side.
+None of us like to configure tools but don’t worry — JaVers knows it and does the hard work to minimize the configuration efforts on your side.

 As we stated before, JaVers configuration is very concise.
 You can start with zero config and give JaVers a chance to infer all the facts about your domain model.

 Take a look how JaVers deals with your data.
-If it's fine, let the defaults work for you.
+If it’s fine, let the defaults work for you.
 Add more configuration when you want to change the default behavior.

 There are two logical areas of the the configuration,